 - Blocking WiFi and cell phone signals would mean that your Base Station can’t notify Ring when the sensors pick anything up, rendering the professional monitoring fairly useless.
 Your Base Station could still work locally and sound a local siren, of course, which is better than nothing.

 - Adding Z-wave’s fixed-band frequency into the jamming mix would render your system completely useless, however.
 The sensors wouldn’t be able to report anything to your Base Station, and the base station also wouldn’t be able to report back to Ring’s servers.
 Your alarm system would be rendered useless.

 Of course, no home is 100% secure and if a burglar really wants to gain entry, they will – whether or not your alarm system is ringing the siren.
 So whilst it’s good to be aware that an all-wireless alarm system (such as Rings) has a fairly fundamental security flaw, don’t feel the need to throw it in the trash and buy an all-wired system just yet – a Ring Alarm system is still much better protection than homes with no alarm system at all!

-Nest Secure (Google’s Nest alarm system), SimpliSafe, abode smart alarm (a HomeKit-compatible smart alarm) and others all have ‘anti-jamming’ protection.
+Nest Secure (Google’s Nest alarm system, discontinued in 2020), SimpliSafe, abode smart alarm (a HomeKit-compatible smart alarm) and others all claim to have ‘anti-jamming’ protection.